APIs-guru/openapi-directory/README.md

 API spec acceptance criteria
 --------------------------
-* Public - mean anyone can access it as long as he follow some clearly difined steps, like email owner, paid for API, etc.
+* Public - anyone can access it as long as he follow some clearly defined steps(email owner, pay money, etc.)
-* Persistant -
+* Persistant - API is made with long live goal, and not for partucular event(conference, hackaton, etc.)
 * Useful - API could provide usefull functionality not only for it owner.